Zweibach/text/Hydrus/dwnldrTrsblshtngStpBStp.md

 Just update your damn Hydrus.

 ### 4. Delete the old parser and import/restore it.
-Go into the gallery url generators, url classes, and parser management panels, select anything related to the troublesome site and delete them.
+Go into the gallery url generators, url classes, and parser management panels (found in `network > downloader components`), select anything related to the troublesome site and delete them.
 Then either use the add defaults button to add them back in, or re-import the downloader objects.

 ### 5. Repeat all steps as necessary.
 Yes, really.